mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 One problem that has to be faced by the new engineer when learning about React for the first time is understanding what is JSX and why we need it.
 When someone asks me to teach them about react, I always hard to explain JSX

-Last week, I join the Epic React course created by Kent C Dodds.
+Last week, I join the [Epic React](https://epicreact.dev/) course created by [Kent C Dodds](https://twitter.com/kentcdodds).
 He explained how we can smoothly move from HTML to JSX, and he did an awesome job explaining it.
 After I finish the React fundamental topic, now I clearly understand what is JSX and why we need that.
 Also, if anyone asks me about JSX, I will never confuse about how to explain it to them

-So, when you come to me and ask me about JSX.
-This is how I will explain it
+So, here is my explanation about JSX based on what I get from Epic React.
+Hopefully, it can help you to feel a smooth learning experience

 ### Todays, HTML is generated in the browser by javascript

 Back in the old days, HTML is generated on the server-side and sent to the client browser.
 So that the document sent by the server is containing complete HTML structure

 But today, the server is just sending a prototype structure of HTML, and let the frontend framework generate the complete HTML structure on the client-side.
-For example, here is the HTML that sent by the server
+For example, here is the HTML sent by the server

 {{< highlight html "linenos=table,hl_lines=3,linenostart=1" >}}
 <html>